Effectively Become Fluent in a New Language

 Edited by Zoe Slavin, Charmed, Ephraim

 Learning a new language is a difficult task.
 Even more difficult is becoming entirely fluent.
 Becoming fluent means more than just being able to recite the language and phases.
 It means thinking in the language and not constantly translating in your head.
 Being able to read, hear and speak a language effectively is harder than it would seem.
 These steps and tips should help you achieve fluency in any language that you study.

-- 1Identify words and phrases to what they mean, not what they translate to.When you practice learning words and phrases it's easy to associate them with their translation, not what you are actually speaking about.
+- 1When you practice learning words and phrases it's easy to associate them with their translation, not what you are actually speaking about.
 For example, if you were learning French, when you say "bonjour" don't think "hello" in your head, think about the act of greeting someone.
-A good way to practice this is with flashcards that do not have the corresponding word of your native language on the back, but a picture instead.Advertisement
+A good way to practice this is with flashcards that do not have the corresponding word of your native language on the back, but a picture instead.Identify words and phrases to what they mean, not what they translate to.Advertisement

-- 2Practice understanding the language in all its forms.That means practicing speaking it, hearing and understanding it, reading and writing it.
+- 2That means practicing speaking it, hearing and understanding it, reading and writing it.
 A good way to get all of these kinds of practice in are to find someone that you can speak with and write letters back and forth to.
 You can look for a pen pal or Skype friend from another country in several different places.
 If you are in college try to find an exchange student who is a native speaker of the language you are studying.
 There are also sites meant to help you learn languages where you can find a pen pal to write back and forth to.
-The more you speak, hear and write the language, the more natural it will feel and the more that you use the language instead of just translating constantly in your head.Advertisement
+The more you speak, hear and write the language, the more natural it will feel and the more that you use the language instead of just translating constantly in your head.Practice understanding the language in all its forms.Advertisement

 Tips Tricks & Warnings